egorsmkv/speech-recognition-uk/README.md

 ## Speech-UK initiative

-We publish datasets/models in Hugging Face organization, check it out:
+We have datasets/models/**leaderboards** on Hugging Face, check it out:

 - https://huggingface.co/speech-uk